eladjmc/shoe-app/README.md

 <hr>

-### I was given a task @AppleSeeds Bootcamp to make an admin panel for a shoes store, I was asked to make sure that:
+### I was given a task @AppleSeeds Bootcamp to make an admin panel for a shoes store while making sure that:

 <br>